Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Introduction

 Once the normal form has been obtained, exploiting the symmetries of our system, and some extra information that can be obtained by the Marked Length Spectrum, it is possible to reconstruct the geometry of the billiard.
 A more detailed explanation of the proof will be given in Section~\ref{sec:idea-proof}, after introducing some necessary preliminaries.

-Our results are an analog of those presented in~\cite{CdV} for the class of chaotic billiards under consideration, or an analog in terms of the Marked Length Spectrum of~\cite{Z1} (see also~\cite{ISZ}).
+Our results are an analogue of those presented in~\cite{CdV3} for the class of chaotic billiards under consideration, or an analogue in terms of the Marked Length Spectrum of~\cite{Z1} (see also~\cite{ISZ}).

 Note that due to the convexity of the obstacles, the presence of more than two scatterers in our case is crucial to guarantee the existence of a large set of periodic orbits.
 On the other hand, billiard trajectories in the exterior of only two strictly convex domains in the plane were considered by Stoyanov in~\cite{Sto}.